-So back in 2002 we did not own a digital camera but we did manage to find a few photos that we’ve scanned to include in this post.
-We’ll at least write a few notes so that this trip can become part of our travel journal.
+Back in 2002, we did not own a digital camera but we did manage to find a few photos that we’ve scanned to include in this post.
+We’ve written a few highlights so that this trip can become part of our travel journal.

-On this trip we travelled with friends to France.
-We wanted to focus on some of France most renown wine regions and as well experience the culture and delicious French cuisine.
+On this trip, we travelled with friends to France.
+We wanted to discover some of this country’s renown wine regions and experience some of the local cuisine.

 Amboise – The Loire Valley